Franco Battiato: Collaboration with Manlio Sgalambro

 In 1994 Battiato began to collaborate with the Sicilian philosopher Manlio Sgalambro, who was to write almost all the lyrics of his following albums.
 After the tentative L'ombrello e la macchina da cucire of 1995, in 1996 the duo published what is considered their best work so far, L'imboscata, containing the romantic hit "La cura" ("The care"), elected best Italian song of the year.
-Gommalacca (1998, with an unusual stress on hard rock), Ferro battuto (2000) and Dieci stratagemmi (2004) continued on the same path, with variations mainly set by Battiato's unceasing desire for musical experimentation.
+Gommalacca (1998, with a stress on hard rock), Ferro battuto (2000) and Dieci stratagemmi (2004) continued on the same path, with variations mainly set by Battiato's unceasing desire for musical experimentation.

 Later acts

-In 2003 Battiato released his first feature film, Perduto amor (Lost love), for which he also composed the soundtrack.
+In 2003 Battiato released his first feature film, Lost Love (Perduto amor), for which he also composed the soundtrack.
 The movie won the Silver Ribbon for the best debutant director and was screened, out of competition as a Battiato request, with excellent critics in prestigious film festivals like Berlin, Cannes, Venezia, New York among others.
 His following movie was, Musikanten, an experimental work about Beethoven's last four years of life.
 The German musician was played by the Chilean director Alejandro Jodorowsky.

 In November 2012, Battiato accepted an offer from newly elected Sicilian regional president Rosario Crocetta to become the regional Minister for Tourism and Culture, announcing he would not receive any salary for his position, but subsequently had to resign after a controversial statement in which he defined Sicily's corrupt political elite as "prostitutes".

 Final years

-In the 2010s he issued Fleurs 1, Fleurs 3, and Fleurs 2, one after the other, in that specific order.
+In the 2010s he issued Fleurs, Fleurs 3, and Fleurs 2, one after the other, in that specific order.
 They included covers of songs originally recorded by very famous Italian singers and singers-songwriters, as well as covers of French and English songs, plus three new songs.
 He went on releasing his music, always on a thin border between pop, rock and electronics, until 2010.
 He toured with Alice for the whole of 2016, but in 2017 he held his last concert in Catania.
 He would have continued his work, but he had to give up for health reasons.
 At the end of 2019, his manager announced his definitive retirement from the scene.

 Battiato was vegetarian and was a follower of the ideas of ecumenism and polytheism.

 Battiato died on 18 May 2021, at his home in Milo, Catania, surrounded by rumours about a neurodegenerative disease, osteoporosis or cancer.
 The real cause of death remains as a secret in order to respect Battiato's last request and family petition.